Martyn Bennett: Death and legacy

-Bennett died at the Marie Curie Hospice, Edinburgh from cancer on 30 January 2005, aged 33.
-News of his death spread among revellers attending the last night of Celtic Connections.
-The news was held back from the Edinburgh Music School pupils who were recording Mackay's memoirs the following day.
+Bennett died from cancer at the Marie Curie Hospice, Edinburgh on 30 January 2005, aged 33.
+News of his death spread among those attending the last night of Celtic Connections.
+The news was held back from the Edinburgh Music School pupils who were recording Mackay's Memoirs the following day.
 His funeral was held on Mull.

-A memorial concert was held at The Queen's Hall, Edinburgh on 15 April.
+A memorial concert was held at The Queen's Hall, Edinburgh, on 15 April.
 Around the same time the Martyn Bennett Trust was set up by his family and friends, as a commemorative fund to help young musicians.
 The 2006 Celtic Connections programme included a Martyn Bennett Day, held on 14 January, with events to celebrate his work.
 Toccata for Small Hands, written by Bennett for Kirsten, was performed in public for the first time.
 Greg Lawson was commissioned to score an arrangement of Liberation.
 Cuillin Music reformed to perform at the event.
 After Bennett's death, the band preferred to rework material instead of reproducing it.
-In June 2006, a book It's Not the Time You Have … was launched which contained recollections of Bennett, compiled by his mother.
+In June 2006, a book It's Not the Time You Have ... was launched which contained recollections of Bennett, compiled by his mother.

-On 27 October 2007, an event was held at The Queen's Hall.
+On 27 October 2007 an event was held at The Queen's Hall.
 This event was organised by the Martyn Bennett Trust, with musicians invited to workshops during the day, finishing with a concert in the evening.

-In 2008, Margaret Bennett released a CD single, Love and Loss, with three tracks where Bennett played to accompany his mother's singing; two of the tracks were previously unreleased.
+In 2008 Margaret Bennett released a CD single, Love and Loss, with three tracks where Bennett played to accompany his mother's singing; two of the tracks were previously unreleased.
 Mr McFall's Chamber, a string quartet from the Scottish Chamber Orchestra, toured with a tribute show Aye: An Affirmation of Martyn Bennett, performing pieces that were inspired by Bennett and his work.
 The tour began in Perth on 18 March and ended on 29 March in Findhorn.
 A further performance was part of the 2008 Edinburgh International Festival.